 The QAnon conspiracy theory has been tied to acts of violence, used by anti-government groups, and was flagged as a potential domestic terror threat by the FBI.
 The QAnon conspiracy theory began in October 2017 on 4chan, a site connected to white nationalists, with an account called “Q” claiming that Trump was working with special counsel Robert Mueller to take down the president’s perceived enemies and the “deep state.”
 The conspiracy theory then moved to 8chan, another message board tied to white nationalists and mass shooters which recently went offline, and it has also spread elsewhere online among Trump supporters.
 [Vox, 8/1/18; Media Matters, 8/2/18]

-The QAnon conspiracy theory has been tied to multiple violent incidents and threats of violence, including a man accused of murdering his brother with a sword, a man accused of murdering an alleged crime boss, a man who reportedly threatened to kill YouTube employees, an armed man who blocked the Hoover Dam with an armored vehicle, and even a man who threatened to assassinate Trump.
+The QAnon conspiracy theory has been tied to multiple violent incidents and threats of violence, including a man accused of murdering his brother with a sword, a man accused of murdering an alleged crime boss, a man who reportedly threatened to kill YouTube employees, an armed man who blocked the Hoover Dam with an armored vehicle, and even a man who threatened to assassinate Trump, among numerous other incidents.
 Additionally, its supporters even targeted a charter school and forced it to cancel an annual fundraiser, and another QAnon follower was arrested for reportedly plotting with other supporters to plan a kidnapping “raid.”
 The conspiracy theory has also become increasingly popular among border militias and anti-government groups.
 [The Daily Beast, 8/11/18, 9/27/18, 1/9/19, 1/4/20; BuzzFeed, 6/17/18; The New York Times, 7/21/19; The Daily Dot, 5/10/19; Southern Poverty Law Center, 4/23/19]

 In May 2019, an FBI field office released a memo that listed QAnon as a potential domestic terrorism threat.
 [Yahoo News, 8/1/19]

-Trump keeps amplifying QAnon supporters on Twitter and has met with multiple QAnon supporters
+Trump has praised QAnon supporters, keeps amplifying QAnon supporters on Twitter, and has met with multiple QAnon supporters

 From November 25, 2017: